Harnessing nature for a healthier planet

 Whether its pollution, climate change, deforestation, food, energy and water scarcity, or the trashing of our oceans, the assault to our planet continues.

-Through bold, biology-based techniques scientists at the Biodesign Institute are working to solve the world’s sustainability challenges with interdisciplinary and problem-oriented teams seeking disruptive solutions to protect the environment.
-Of our 14 total centers, several are focused on:
+Through bold, biology-based techniques scientists at the Biodesign Institute are working to solve the world’s sustainability challenges with interdisciplinary, problem-oriented teams seeking disruptive solutions to protect the environment.
+Many of our centers are focused on:

 - Monitoring the health of cities: Providing access to safe drinking water, clean air, healthy food, and renewable energy sources during adverse climate change